ShazDamani/nwss-coe-resources/CONTRIBUTING.md

 ## Questions

-Open an issue tagged `question` or contact the repository maintainer directly at [insert contact email].
+Open an issue tagged `question` or contact the repository maintainer directly.